-One of my relatives hails from Sangli.
-Sangli’s co-operative sector has 10 sugar factories and the industrial sector has the other 10.
-A few years back he complained that his family and people around were falling sick due to water pollution caused by sugar industries in the area.
-Not sure where he got that information from so I called up the pollution control board.
-MPCB denied of any pollution caused by the sugar industry the relative mentioned.
+One of my relatives hails from Sangli and he explained to me what the reality is.
+Sangli’s co-operative sector has ten sugar factories and the industrial sector has the other ten.
+He complained that his family and the people around were falling sick due to water pollution caused by the sugar industries in the area.
+Unsure where he got that information from, I called up the pollution control board to assess the situation.
+Maharashtra Pollution Control Board (MPCB) denied that the pollution could have been caused by the sugar industry.

-As some of the water goes underground, known as groundwater, two kinds of monitoring are done – surface water monitoring and ground water monitoring.
-In the country, surface water monitoring is done on monthly or quarterly basis and on half yearly basis in case of ground water.
+As some of the water goes underground, known as groundwater, two kinds of monitoring are performed – surface water monitoring and groundwater monitoring.
+In India, surface water monitoring is done on a monthly or quarterly basis and on a half yearly basis in the case of groundwater.
 The monitoring network in the country covers 445 Rivers, 154 Lakes, 12 Tanks, 78 Ponds, 41 Creeks/Seawater, 25 Canals, 45 Drains, 10 Water Treatment Plant (Raw Water) and 807 Wells.
 Among the 2500 stations, 1275 are on rivers, 190 on lakes, 45 on drains, 41 on canals, 12 on tanks, 41 on creeks/seawater, 79 on ponds, 10 Water Treatment Plant (Raw Water) and 807 are groundwater stations.

 Coliform bacteria are organisms that are present in the environment and in the feces of all warm-blooded animals and humans.
 Coliform bacteria will not likely cause illness.
 However, their presence in drinking water indicates that disease-causing organisms (pathogens) could be in the water system.